 |FNSFMB511||Implement credit contracts in preparation for settlement|

 |FNSSAM413||Identify and provide initial information to potential new clients|

 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-It is preferred that applicants have the FNS42015 Certificate IV in Banking Services, however this is not a pre-requisite
+Applicants may have the FNS42015 Certificate IV in Banking Services, however this is not a pre-requisite.